austintoddj/readme/README.md

 **[Lambda School](https://lambdaschool.com) | Student Mentor**
 *Jun 2019 — Present*

-Volunteered to help the next wave of aspiring developers and data scientists find the next stop in their careers.
-The program pairs you with a student as you then walk with them on their journey through the track/program they've enrolled in.
-Schedule and lead 40 min weekly sessions to give them feedback, suport, mentorship, and encouragement through the duration of their enrollment.
-Deliver any and all feedback to the mentee as well as to the program administrator.
+I volunteered to help the next wave of aspiring developers and data scientists find the next stop in their careers.
+The program pairs a mentor with a student as they progress on their journey through the track they've enrolled in.
+Responsibilities include scheduling and leading 40 min weekly sessions to give them feedback, suport, mentorship, and encouragement through the duration of their enrollment.
+Finally, I deliver any and all feedback to the mentee as well as to the program administrator and offer continuing support as they land their first job.

 **[Text2Drive](https://text2drive.com) | Software Engineer**
 *Feb 2018 — May 2019*